LennartHennigs/Button2/README.md

 - Instead of frequently checking the button state in your main `loop()` this class allows you to assign callback functions.
 - You can define callback functions to track various types of clicks:
   - `setTapHandler()` will be be called when any click occurs.
 This is the most basic handler.
 It ignores all timings built-in the library for double or triple click detection.
-  - `setClickHandler()` will be triggered after a single click occured.
+  - `setClickHandler()` will be triggered after a single click occurred.
   - `setChangedHandler()`, `setPressedHandler()` and `setReleasedHandler()` allow to detect basic interactions.
   - `setLongClickDetectedHandler()` will be triggered as soon as the long click timeout has passed.
   - `setLongClickHandler()` will be triggered after the button has released.